2021 Onawa Dragway Handbook

 - When competing for points Please make sure your X number is clearly visible and any other numbers are covered/ removed.

-- Tech cards MUST filled out completely and signed .
+- Tech cards MUST be filled out completely and signed .
 Must be legible.

 - A technical inspector will check your vehicle, give you a RUN CARD (when required), and write your number on your vehicle if needed.